 Transcript: The written version of everything that was said at the trial or hearings in the case.
 The transcript is prepared by the court reporter assigned to the trial court.

-Trial: Proceedings in open court after the pleadings are finished, from jury selection to presentation of evidence and arguments, concluding with a verdict or judgment.
+Trial: Proceedings in open court where evidence is presented and arguments are made before a judge and sometimes a jury, concluding with a verdict or judgment.

 Trial Court: The city or county court where a case starts; the court that decides the facts and law in the case.